 Is it possible to use a single payment gateway for multiple merchant accounts?
 It is possible.
 As a matter of fact, some gateway providers love recommending this option to merchants because it helps to evenly distribute their risk.

-If you are interested in single payment gateway multiple merchant accounts, there are several gateway service providers that can act as intermediaries and run different merchant accounts for you through a single payment gateway.
+If you are interested in a single payment gateway with multiple merchant accounts, there are several gateway service providers that can act as intermediaries and run different merchant accounts for you through a single payment gateway.

 Payment Gateway for Multiple Merchant Accounts | Benefits